Esri/arcgis-pro-sdk-community-samples/NetworkDiagram/CreateDiagramWithACustomLayout/CreateDiagramWithACustomLayout (C#).md

 1. In Visual Studio, click the Build menu.
 Then select Build Solution.
  2. Click Start button to open ArcGIS Pro.
  3. ArcGIS Pro will open.
- 4. Open **C:\Data\NetworkDiagram\Communications_UNSDKSample.aprx**.
+ 4. Open **C:\Data\NetworkDiagrams\CreateDiagramWithACustomLayout\CreateDiagramWithACustomLayout.aprx**.
 Make sure the Communications Network map is open as the active map.add a data reference (what data does the user need to run this sample)
  ### Generate a sample diagram and manually apply the add-in Custom Layout available from the Layout gallery to arrange its contents

  5. Click on the Map tab on the ribbon.Then, in the Navigate group, expand Bookmarks and click **Distr_Cbl_3** in the bookmark list.